Correctly formatting your legal documents is critical to ensuring that they look their best.

 Learning how to format your legal documents can help you streamline your process and work more efficiently.
 Get your document sized appropriately, your margins set up, and your font selected.
 And if you regularly need to do unusual formatting, consider setting up a style that can make this job faster.

 Are you ready to see your law firm grow?
 LawRank is here to help.
-With our marketing services, you can reach a wider portion of your target audience and see more qualified leads come to your practice.
+With our law firm SEO services, you can reach a wider portion of your target audience and see more qualified leads come to your practice.
 Contact us today to learn more about our marketing options and how we can help you grow your firm.